top of page

 Friday, Saturday and Sunday Noon - 4pm

-The Canal Warehouse features all of the LaSalle County Historical Society’s artifacts and educational displays that date before the turn of the 19th century.
-There are many unique displays that showcase LaSalle County’s vibrant and colorful history as well as our humble beginnings.
-On display in the basement is our extensive collection of Indian artifacts such as ceremonial and utilitarian tools used by both the friendly and hostile Indians of the Illinois River valley.
-Many were unearthed right here in LaSalle County at the Zimmerman site.
-New displays were added recently to show the entire spectrum of Indian artifacts native to our county.
+The Canal Warehouse features all LaSalle County Historical Society artifacts, and educational displays, dated before the turn of the 19th century.
+There are many unique displays which showcase LaSalle County’s vibrant and colorful history, as well as our humble beginnings.
+On display in the basement is our extensive collection of Native American artifacts such as ceremonial and utilitarian tools used by both the friendly and hostile tribes of the Illinois River valley.
+Many were unearthed right here in LaSalle County, at the Zimmerman site.
+New displays were added recently to show the entire spectrum of Indigenous artifacts native to our county.

 History of the Canal Warehouse

-The LaSalle County Historical Society’s museum lies on the north side of the historic Illinois and Michigan Canal, itself a historical landmark.
+The LaSalle County Historical Society’s Canal Warehouse museum rests on the north side of the historic Illinois and Michigan Canal, the building itself a historical landmark.

-The museum building, erected in 1848 during the presidency of Zachary Taylor, is a beautifully restored sandstone building that was originally a granary and warehouse.
-The two-story building has walls of sandstone blocks between 18 and 32 inches thick, quarried in Utica, and secured with hydraulic cement of the same kind used in the construction of the I&M Canal.
+The museum building, erected in 1848 during the presidency of Zachary Taylor, is a beautifully restored sandstone building which was originally a granary and warehouse.
+The two-story building has walls made of sandstone blocks between 18 and 32 inches thick, quarried in Utica, secured with hydraulic cement (the same kind as used in the construction of the I&M Canal).

 The Society celebrated the museum’s fiftieth anniversary in 2016.
 It is one of only a few mid-nineteenth century warehouses still standing on the I&M Canal.

 James Clark, the man who commissioned the building, came to Utica in 1833, where he became a land squatter.
-In 1842 he became a contractor on the I&M Canal and in 1845 he bought the local cement mill.
-He made it a huge commercial success by selling the cement to the canal contractors and the general public.
-The cement was used in many parts of the canal.
+In 1842 he became a contractor on the I&M Canal, and in 1845 he bought the local cement mill.
+He made it into a huge commercial success by selling the cement to canal contractors and the general public.
+The cement was used in many parts of the I & M canal.

-Some time later the building was abandoned, and sitting idly for years, became an eyesore for the village of Utica.
+Some time later the building was abandoned and, after sitting idle for years, became an eyesore for the village of Utica.
 By 1963 the state of Illinois owned the building and ordered it to be torn down.

 The state had awarded the demolition contract to Judson B. Wetherby of Ottawa, but when he learned that Edmund B. Thornton wanted to turn the warehouse into the LaSalle County Historical Museum, he tore up the contract.
 Thornton got a 10-year lease from the state and repair work was started in 1964.
-The Historical Society occupied the building in 1966.
+The Historical Society began to occupy the building in 1966.

 Heritage Center